Nasal Irrigation Helps Control Sinus Problems

 Dr. Rabago encourages people to seek out instruction prior to attempting nasal irrigation.
 Patients in his studies indicate that viewing handouts and videos was very important to proper use.
 He also says irrigators needn't be shy about adjusting their methods according to their personal preferences.

 "A small amount of salt goes a long way," he says.
-"They can control it themselves by adjusting the temperature and the salinity of the water.
+"The patients can control the therapy themselves by adjusting the temperature and the salinity of the water.
 It's patient-controlled and patient-centered health care.
 Nasal irrigation appears to be a real winner."